make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 Condor introduces a new transaction model to support advanced use cases.
 While `Deploy`s continue to work in Condor, this type is deprecated, and Casper recommends switching to the new `TransactionV1` type.

-Similar to the `DeployTemplates` class, which provides deploy templates for most common use cases, we plan to implement a TransactionV1Templates class for the new transaction model in the next release of this SDK.
+Similar to the `DeployTemplates` class, which provides deploy templates for most common use cases, we've implemented a `TransactionBuilder` class to facilitate the creation of transactions using the new `TransactionV1` model for different use cases.
+Check the documentation and the examples for more information.

 Use the new method `PutTransaction` to send a `TransactionV1` to the network.
 Use the new `GetTransaction` method to retrieve an accepted transaction.
-Both methods can also be used to send and retrieve a Deploy.
+Both methods can also be used to send and retrieve a `Deploy`.
 For unprocessed transactions, the ExecutionInfo in the response is `null`.
 Upon processing, this property contains all information about the execution, including cost, payments, errors (if any), and execution effects.

 ### GetDeploy()